nitishkumar90-svg/kumar.nitish-class-4/README.md

 True or false: A Git repository can only contain one branch.
 Answer: False

 True or false: Commits are organized in chronological order.
-Answer:
+Answer: True